rhm2k/cline_docs/tools/cline-tools-guide.md

-# Getting Started with Cline
+# Cline Tools Reference Guide

 ## What Can Cline Do?
 Cline is your AI assistant that can: